-We have obtained approval for the listing of our ADSs on the Nasdaq.
+We have applied to list our ADSs on the Nasdaq.

 Prior to this offering, there has been no public market for the ADSs.
 The initial public offering price was determined by negotiations among us and the representatives and will not necessarily reflect the market price of the ADSs following this offering.
 The principal factors that were considered in determining the initial public offering price included: